RuihaoQiu/RuihaoQiu.github.io/_posts/2019-07-08-python-basics.markdown

 author: Ruihao Qiu
 ---

-# Python note for data science
+# Python notes on data science

 This is a personal notebook of basic python.
 I try to mark down the simple knowledge, concepts, ideas and tricks that often appear in my daily data science work.